henley-regatta/adventofcode2021/README.md

   * `python/day3part2.py` - First occurrence of recursion this year.
 Spent way too long bit-bashing binary to decimal and the final solution is both ugly and inefficient.
   (first optimisation: 1 set of recursion to find both values.)
+  * `python/day4part1.py` - As much an exercise in parsing as anything else, although there's quite a lot of bookkeeping done too.
+Solutions fairly mechanical but it does work.
+Couple of list comprehensions in there to make it look vaguely on-brand.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.